dfinity/wg-identity-authentication/topics/icrc_35_webpage_apis.md

     ```javascript
     {
         domain: 'icrc-35',
-        kind: 'HandshakeComplete',
+        kind: 'HandshakeComplete'
-        secret: new Uint8Array([1, 2, 3, 4, ..., 32]),
     }
     ```

-4. The child receives this message, compares the secret with the sent one and remembers `https://example-parent.com` as `peerOrigin`.
+4. The child receives this message and remembers `https://example-parent.com` as `peerOrigin`.
 5. The Handshake Phase is over, moving on to the Interaction Phase.

 #### 4.1.4 Importance of handshake